-SECTION 32 CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO LIQUID DESENSITIZED EXPLOSIVES AND FLAMMABLE LIQUIDS OF CLASS 3
+CHAPTER 32 CLASSIFICATION PROCEDURES, TEST METHODS AND CRITERIA RELATING TO LIQUID DESENSITIZED EXPLOSIVES AND FLAMMABLE LIQUIDS

 32.1 Purpose

-This section presents the United Nations scheme for the classification of liquid desensitized explosives and flammable liquids of Class 3 (see Chapter 2.3 of the Model Regulations).
-The text should be used in conjunction with the classification principles given in Chapter 2.3 of the Model Regulations and the test methods given in sub-sections 32.4 and 32.5 of this Manual.
+This chapter presents the United Nations scheme for the classification of liquid desensitized explosives and flammable liquids (Class 3 / Categories 1 to 4).
+The text should be used in conjunction with the classification principles given in Chapter 2.3 of the Model Regulations, Chapter 2.6 of the GHS and the test methods given in sections 32.4 and 32.5 of this Manual.
+Note 2 to paragraph 2.1.2.2 of the GHS should also be taken into consideration.

 32.2 Scope